numbat70/inclusion2021/_docs/accessibility/champions.md

 <iframe title="Accessibility champions from zero to hero" width="560" height="315" src="https://www.youtube.com/embed/kpm_6opUBh8" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Some advice from this video:
+### Some advice from this video:

-- Often people don't know what to do or how to do it well
-- Encourage volunteers, but don't volunteer them
-- Provide support and train volunteers
-- Provide guidelines, things to consider, tips, common pitfalls, have a wiki as a source of knowledge
+Quite often people don't know what to do or how to do it well.
+We could provide guidelines, things to consider, tips, common pitfalls, have a wiki as a source of knowledge.
+This prototyped website is a potential way to do this.
-- Have a place to share ideas, ask for help (Yammer for example - we do have that)
+We could also have a place to share ideas, and ask for help - Yammer - Slack or MS Teams?

-- Newsletter to communicate the rest of the company and get more volunteer potentially
+We need volunteers, and encourage them (they should not be 'volunteered').
+We need to support them and train them initially.

+We could:
-- Create a learner (future champion) pathway
+- have a learner (future champion) pathway
-- Have this in your development objectives
+- make this part of our development objectives
-- Give talk across the business
-- Write guidance, case studies
-- Communicate the successes
-- Have a percentage of your work time allocated to this
+- have a percentage of your work time allocated to this
-- Use your volunteer days to volunteer in associations that support people with disabilities
+- use our volunteer days in associations that support people with disabilities

+**Raise awareness and keep the focus**
+- give talk across the business
+- write guidance, case studies
+- communicate the successes

 ### Nothing about us without us
 Challenging companies and assistive technologies to do better

 <iframe title="Nothing about us without us" width="560" height="315" src="https://www.youtube.com/embed/eYKe6si3Q9Y" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-<blockquote class="red"><p>work in progress - more coming soon</p></blockquote>
+[notes from the video to add here]

 {% include feedback.html %}
 <div>Last updated: {{site.time | date_to_string}}</div>